Mamena2020/fireme/README.md

 - ### Add Permissions to Role

-Assign permissions to a role by update. permissions must be and array of permission names.
+Assign permissions to a role by update.
+Permissions must be an array of permission names.

 ```
     const permissions = [